sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. Let `origin` be the origin of `item`'s URI if `item`'s sandboxed origin browsing context flag is set, and `item`'s origin otherwise.

-    2. If `origin` is not same-site with `top-origin`, return the empty string.
+    2. If `origin` is not same-site with `top-origin`, return a globally unique identifier.

 5. Return `top-origin`.